 Emcees Shigemichi Watanabe (Head Supervisor, Administration Office, Teacher Training Division, Educational Development Department, Chiba Prefecture Board of Education) and Professor Noriko Arai.
+The arrival of CMS for the Web2.0 era

 NetCommons 2.0 was unveiled at the end of the user conference.